Types of Degrees Architectural Engineering Majors Are Getting

 |Hispanic or Latino||42|

-AE Tech appeals to people across the globe.
+Students from other countries are interested in AE Tech, too.
 About 4.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia